Author: Jason Raynor

 - Hot body with cool / cold paws

 - Bright red tongue

-- Wet a cloth in slightly cool (not cold, you could put the ferret into shock) water and wrap the ferret in it.
+- Wet a cloth in slightly cool (not cold, just below lukewarm) water and wrap the ferret in it.
 Re-wet the cloth every three minutes or so.
 Cooling MUST be done gradually or it can cause the ferret to go into shock.